In the sluggish haze of morning I notice a door

 finding them easier to forget than to pursue.

-I gather my empty hopes and lost ambitions
+I gather up all these hopes and lost ambitions

 then tuck them, one by one, into a box I once discarded